0xKizito/apply/applications/Syncrate.md

 **Tagline:** Modular cross-chain interoperability layer for tokenized real-world assets.

 **Brief Description:**
-Syncrate is an orderbook-based decentralized exchange designed to unify liquidity for real-world assets (RWAs) across multiple blockchain ecosystems.
-It leverages cross-chain messaging and routing layers to enable seamless swaps, settlement, and price discovery between on-chain and off-chain tokenized assets.
-The protocol focuses on modularity, allowing RWA issuers, custodians, and traders to interact through an interoperable DeFi infrastructure rather than isolated pools or silos.
+**Syncrate** is an interoperability layer designed to connect fragmented real-world asset markets across multiple blockchains.
+It enables seamless routing and liquidity flow between tokenized assets, by abstracting complex settlement and cross-chain communication behind a unified routing layer.

+The MVP focuses on building the routing engine and adapter contracts that can query liquidity sources, compute efficient paths between RWA protocols, and execute synthetic settlements via stablecoin intermediaries.
+Syncrate’s mission is to simplify cross-market movement for users and developers, fostering a more connected and liquid RWA ecosystem.

 **Relation to Polkadot:**
-Syncrate plans to deploy on Moonbeam, leveraging its Ethereum compatibility and cross-chain capabilities within the Polkadot ecosystem.
-The routing engine will integrate with XCM (Cross-Consensus Messaging) to enable native swaps and liquidity bridging between parachains.
-Over time, Syncrate aims to expand to Polkadot-native assets, building a liquidity and settlement layer for RWA-focused protocols within the network.
+Polkadot’s multi-chain architecture and cross-consensus messaging (XCM) provide the ideal foundation for Syncrate’s interoperability goals.
+By deploying on Moonbeam, Syncrate can leverage both EVM compatibility and native access to Polkadot’s cross-chain communication.

 **Why We're Interested:** Polkadot's shared security and interoperability model makes it ideal for building the first version of Syncrate.
 Rather than focusing on isolated chain deployments, we see Polkadot as the foundation for a multichain RWA liquidity network.
 Our team wants to demonstrate how cross-chain interoperability architectures can bring institutional-grade RWA protocols onchain in a scalable, interoperable manner.